Australia | Jul 22 2020

-The government’s swift reaction to social distancing measures meant regulatory changes came in thick and fast for companies like Cochlear ((COH)) and ResMed ((RMD)), and they could develop remote patient monitoring tools for medical professionals to continue their work without needing to physically be with the patient.
+The government’s swift action on social distancing measures meant regulatory changes came in thick and fast for companies like Cochlear ((COH)) and ResMed ((RMD)), as they could develop remote patient monitoring tools for medical professionals to continue their work without needing to physically be with the patient.

 The adoption of these services was phenomenal.

 As a direct result of Covid-19, the utilisation of telehealth, that is remote GP consultations, now accounts for 35% of government benefits paid for GP attendances, according to a report by Morgan Stanley.

 The shift towards remote patient monitoring isn’t new.
 In fact, the trend has been continuing for some time, with Cochlear and ResMed already invested in the technology to facilitate this trend.

 For example, ResMed had been involved in remote patient monitoring for around 14 years, according to Melior Investments senior analyst Julia Bailey.

 “Within their sleep apnea devices, they’ve been recording patient data and relaying that back to doctors for a long time,” Bailey said.

 “They now have over 11 million cloud connected devices out in the world, and they’ve made a number of acquisitions of smaller companies in that space like Propeller Health.”